sshniro/incubator-apisix/doc/plugins/tcp-logger.md

 This will provide the ability to send Log data requests as JSON objects to Monitoring tools and other TCP servers.
 This plugin provides the ability to push Log data as a batch to you're external TCP servers.

 The plugin uses [Batch-Processor](../batch-processor.md) to aggregate the logs and exports them as batches.
 Hence, the logs will be exported when it reaches the `inactive_timeout` or `buffer_duration` or `batch_max_size`.
 By default the logs will be exported in 60 seconds interval.

 Optional:

 For optimal usage set the `inactive_timeout` smaller than `buffer_duration`.
-Set the `batch_max_size` to `1` if the logs do not need to be aggregated.
+Set the `batch_max_size` to `1` if the logs do not need to be aggregated (Will be exported immediately without buffering).

 ## Attributes